http://blog.ploeh.dk/2018/01/08/software-design-isomorphisms/

 - Where can I go to learn more about category theory

-in functional languages is isomorphic to void
+unit in functional languages is isomorphic to void in OO languages

-which take the same arguments plus an argument the same as whatever this
+methods which take paramaters and use the this keyword are isomorphic to static methods and functions which take the same arguments plus an argument the same as whatever this was in the method.

-was and preserve the arity of the function you're calling.
+You can also close over (closure) whatever this was and preserve the arity of the function you're calling.

 Argument lists, tuples, and objects with fields that represent all the arguments in the latter are all isomorphic.

-ing create functions that are isomorphic to each other?
+currying and uncurrying create functions that are isomorphic to each other?

 I'm not sure the point of this particualr blog post.

-- data with behavior
+object - data with behavior

-- behavior that closes over data
+closure - behavior that closes over data

 Objects and closures are isomorphic.